suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/suites-api.md

 ---
-sidebar_position: 1
+sidebar_position: 6
-title: Suites Testing API
+title: Suites API
 ---

-# Suites Testing API
+# Suites API

 Suites provides a comprehensive and flexible API for setting up and managing unit tests.
 Whether you're writing solitary unit tests or sociable unit tests, Suites simplifies the process with a consistent and semantic interface.
 This page